trsteinmetz/AWS-EDA-Example/README.md

 ![ ](/images/rule-snsTopic.png)

 You can verify that the rule was triggered by going to the SQS Queue of the stack.
-There should be one message there waiting to be polled, as shown in the image below.
+There should be messages there waiting to be polled.

 ![ ](/images/sqs-total-messages.png)

 If an error occurs, the details (probably the SNS Topic not having the right permissions to send messages to the SQS Queue) can be found in the CloudWatch’s log group.

-### Sending Multiple Events to the EventBus
+### Sending Multiple Events to the orders event bus

 The [`/test-events`](/test-events/) folder has two files that help you send multiple events related to rule-stateMachine and rule-snsTopic rules.
 These events were used for testing purposes; therefore, not every event will match the rules.